Graph neural network-based structural classification of glass-forming liquids and its interpretation via self-attention mechanism: Introduction

-Swanson \textit{et al.} pursued an alternative approach and found that CNNs and GNNs possess the capability to discriminate between liquid and glass structures across the glass transition temperature $T_\mathrm{g}$ of the two-dimensional glass-forming liquids.~\cite{swanson2020Deep} Notably, the Self-Attention mechanism, a method within eXplainable Artificial Intelligence (XAI), provides insights into how GNNs differentiate liquids and glasses.
-Originally introduced in Graph Attention Networks, the Self-Attention mechanism quantifies the importance of a given node in relation to its edge-connected neighbors within the graph structure.~\cite{velickovic2017Graph, velickovic2018graph} Other studies have also highlighted the effectiveness of the Self-Attention mechanism in ML, revealing connections between structure features and dynamic heterogeneities.~\cite{jiang2023Geometryenhanceda, jung2024Dynamic, wang2024Predicting}
+Swanson \textit{et al.} pursued an alternative approach and found that CNNs and GNNs possess the capability to discriminate between liquid and glass structures across the glass transition temperature $T_\mathrm{g}$ of the two-dimensional glass-forming liquids.~\cite{swanson2020Deep} Notably, the self-attention mechanism, a method within eXplainable Artificial Intelligence (XAI), provides insights into how GNNs differentiate liquids and glasses.
+Originally introduced in Graph Attention Networks, the self-attention mechanism quantifies the importance of a given node in relation to its edge-connected neighbors within the graph structure, providing interpretability to black-box nature of GNN.~\cite{velickovic2017Graph, velickovic2018graph} Other studies have also highlighted the effectiveness of the self-attention mechanism in ML, revealing connections between structure features and dynamic heterogeneities.~\cite{jiang2023Geometryenhanceda, jung2024Dynamic, wang2024Predicting}

 Furthermore, Oyama \textit{et al.} demonstrated comparable liquid-glass classification using CNNs.~\cite{oyama2023What, liu2024Classification} They further clarified the discriminative features underlying CNNs' predictions by employing the Gradient-weighted Class Activation Mapping (Grad-Cam) method.
 The Grad-Cam approach provides a local-explanation model for CNN predictions,~\cite{selvaraju2020GradCAM} revealing a correlation between the spatial distribution of the Grad-Cam score and that of the dynamic propensity.